 Who Doesn't Like A Tree?

 When I asked my group at the center who could think of a song about a tree, the group looked at me blankly.
-Then Robert, who is always hidden under his WWII Vet hat spoke softly.
-He isn't one for singing solo in a group, but when he started up, just speaking the words, "...like a tree planted near the water, I shall not be moved..." the group began to recognize the old African American spiritual.
-It was a touching moment to see this group singing and swaying together, even those like me, who only vaguely recognized the song.
+Then Robert, who is always hidden under his WWll Vet hat, spoke softly.
+He isn't one for singing solo in a group, but when he started up, just speaking the words, "like a tree planted near the water, I shall not be moved..." the group began to recognize the old African American spiritual.
+It was a touching moment to see this grou[ singing and swaying together.

-Click below to hear Mississippi John Hurt sing, I Shall Not Be Moved. http://www.youtube.com/watch?v=beg0bM_x3D8
+Click below to hear Mississippi John Hurt sing

 Underneath a Tree

+That reminded me to be appreciative that I was born in a day when girls climbed trees.
+I was a big fan of tree climbing and so were my own kids.
 We thought about kids today and wondered how many have never climbed a tree.
-Some kids might not have a tree to climb, but most just don't have the time to climb.
+Some kids might not have a tree to climb, but most just don't have time to climb.

 Making a Tree